boldflight/BibleConverter/test_EPUB/output/judg.md

 Pay attention, O rulers!
 I will sing to the Lord!
-I will sing to the Lord God of Israel! when you marched from Edom’s plains, the earth shook, the heavens poured down, the clouds poured down rain.
+I will sing to the Lord God of Israel!

+[4] O Lord, when you departed from Seir, when you marched from Edom’s plains, the earth shook, the heavens poured down, the clouds poured down rain.
 [5] The mountains trembled before the Lord, the God of Sinai;
-before the Lord God of Israel. in the days of Jael caravans disappeared;
+before the Lord God of Israel.

+[6] In the days of Shamgar son of Anath, in the days of Jael caravans disappeared;
 travelers had to go on winding side roads.
 [7] Warriors were scarce;